odpi/egeria-docs/site/docs/services/omvs/glossary-manager/overview.md

 ![Handing over responsibility](external-workflow-engine-2.svg)

-The Asset Manager OMAS is the same service called by the Glossary Workflow OMAS.
+The Asset Manager OMAS is the same service called by the Glossary Manager OMAS.

 ---8<-- "snippets/abbr.md"